mosip/documentation/docs/FAQs.md

 **Is MOSIP functionally tested in a generic use case, Is this test suite delivered together with it?**

 Yes.
 MOSIP has hired the services of independent IV&V partner for  testing.
 The test report will be available once testing has been completed.
-Tentatively Scheduled for Dec 2019.
+Tentatively scheduled for Dec 2019.
 The automation tests scripts are also part of open source in Github.

 **Is MOSIP tested for performance?
 Can we access the tests reports?
 Can the tools be delivered togther with the platform?**